1587/speaking-exam/00-part5.md

 ```
 Yes, Of course, disagreements need to be resolved.

-Firstly: The disagreements mean that there is still some information unclear,
+The disagreement mean thatsome information is  still  unclear,
-which could be a project risk.

-Secondly: Not to resolve disagreements will slow down the progress of the project.
+Not to resolve disagreements will slow down the progress of the project.
 we can’t meet the deadline, which means the project will fail.

+I have led many projects, every successfull project has disagreements , i just resolved them as quickly  as possible.

-Thirdly: Project members must have the same goals. cooperation is the key to success.
+Project members must have the same goals. cooperation is the key to success.
 We can resolve any disagreements through communication

 These are the reasons why disagreements must be resolved.